 After sitting down with these recruiters, we realized they were not taking full advantage of the system.
 With an AI that can predict and evaluate the success of a candidate, the role of the recruiter has evolved from judging applicants (which humans are historically bad at) to a role that focuses on empathizing with the dreams and working aspirations of the applicant and selling how the company can help them achieve those dreams.

 With this change, recruiters are now focusing on greater value-adding activities such as developing employer branding strategies, or using human empathy to create attractive packages to entice high-value applicants into joining the company.

-About The Author Kathleen Yu is the Founder and CEO of Rumarocket in the Philippines and a leading authority in Artificial Intelligence for people management in Southeast Asia.
+Kathleen Yu is the Founder and CEO of Rumarocket in the Philippines and a leading authority in Artificial Intelligence for people management in Southeast Asia.
 She has impacted multinational corporations spanning four different regions, helping them implement successful AI projects.
 She is also the recipient of the outstanding ASEAN women entrepreneur award 2017.
 And she builds robots in her free time.